llama-risk/aave-research/frameworks/aave_v3_rec_template.md

 ### Disclaimer

 This review was independently prepared by LlamaRisk, a community-led non-profit decentralized organization funded in part by the Aave DAO.
 LlamaRisk is not directly affiliated with the {name} protocol and did not receive any compensation from {name} for this assessment.

+The information provided should not be construed as legal, financial, tax, or professional advice.